Aritra-Basak/Spring_Boot_Projects/README.md

 # Spring_Projects
-My Repository consisting of Spring MVC and Spring Boot Projects
+My Repository consisting of  Spring Boot Projects
+(All the projects are based on Java 8, please change the POM.xml with respective to your machine Java Version.